East Carolina beats North Carolina 41-19 in in-state matchup

-Herring threw for 290 yards while directing a turnover-free performance for ECU (1-1), which was coming off a dispiriting home loss to Championship Subdivision opponent North Carolina A&T. That increased the pressure on third-year coach Scottie Montgomery to show progress after 19 losses in 25 games — enough so that Montgomery noted this week’s game was “very critical for our coaching career.”
+ECU (1-1) lost at home last weekend to Championship Subdivision opponent North Carolina A&T. And that increased the pressure on Montgomery after 19 losses in 25 games, enough so that he noted this week’s game was “very critical for our coaching career.”

-His team responded in an emotional in-state matchup, while the Tar Heels (0-2) offered another display of bad penalties and offensive struggles.
+Meanwhile, the Tar Heels (0-2) offered another display of bad penalties and offensive struggles after last week’s loss at California.

 Jordon Brown ran for UNC’s only touchdown, while Freeman Jones kicked four field goals.
-But the Tar Heels converted 5 of 16 third downs and managed 35 yards of third-quarter offense as the Pirates stretched a 21-19 halftime lead.
+But the Tar Heels managed 35 yards of third-quarter offense and were shut out after the break as the Pirates stretched a 21-19 halftime lead.

 UNC: The Tar Heels play their home opener against No. 19 UCF, which was unbeaten last year, next Saturday.